 Members have been involved in many of the leading professional negligence cases of recent years, such as the Buncefield litigation, Barings and Aneco.

-7KBW is listed as a leading set in both Chambers and Partners and the Legal 500, and also in the other major directories.
+7KBW is listed as a leading set in both Chambers UK and the Legal 500, and also in the other major directories.
 Its experience extends far and wide, from bookmakers to the Registrar of Companies, from recruitment agents to tax advisers, and much else besides.

 Auditors and Accountants

 Chambers has particular expertise in relation to professional negligence claims against accountants and auditors.
 Members of Chambers have appeared in all the major audit negligence cases of the last decade, including Cattles v.
 PwC, Equitable Life v Ernst & Young, MAN v Freightliner and Barings v Coopers & Lybrand.